Review: The Second Journey (2024) by Joel Bigman

 Last updated: 12-29-2022

 It recently occurred to me that I’ve referenced the Dragon Ball franchise in several blog articles.
-So I’ve taken the opportunity to gather everything into one spot, including information that I haven’t previously mentioned.
+So, I’ve taken the opportunity to gather everything into one spot, including information that I haven’t previously mentioned.
 This is meant to be a very basic introduction and not an exhaustive analysis.
-My current interest here is in modern adaptations of Journey to the West (Xiyouji, 西遊記, 1592).
-Those interested in a broader discussion on the influences of Dragon Ball should consult the work of Derek Padula.
+My current interest here is in modern adaptations of Journey to the West (Xiyouji, 西遊記, 1592; “JTTW” hereafter).

 I. Son Goku

-The name of the series protagonist, Son Goku (孫悟空) (fig. 1), is a Japanese transliteration of Sun Wukong, meaning “Monkey Aware of Emptiness“, an allusion to Buddhist enlightenment.
-While referencing Rhesus macaques and “grandsons”, the surname Sun (孫), is also a veiled symbol for the development of an immortal spirit in Taoist elixir arts.
+The name of the series protagonist, Son Goku (孫悟空) (fig. 1), is a Japanese transliteration of Sun Wukong, meaning “Monkey Aware of Emptiness,” an allusion to Buddhist enlightenment.
+While referencing Rhesus macaques and “grandsons,” the surname Sun (孫), is also a veiled symbol for the development of an immortal spirit in Taoist elixir arts.
 Therefore, the name Son Goku straddles both Buddhism and Taoism.

 Goku’s monkey tailflying nimbus cloud, and extending power pole (fig. 2) are all based on the respective trait, skill, and weapon of the Monkey King.
 The latter’s skill is called the “Cloud Somersault (jindou yun, 筋斗雲), which can travel 108,000 li (33,554 mi / 54,000 km), or one and one-third the circumference of Earth, in a single leap.
-Sun’s staff, the “‘As-You-Will‘ Gold-Banded staff”, weighs a whopping 17,560 lbs (7,965 kg) and (among other abilities) can magically grow as big or shrink as small as the immortal desires.
+Sun’s staff, the “‘As-You-Will‘ Gold-Banded staff,” weighs a whopping 17,560 lbs (7,965 kg) and (among other abilities) can magically grow as big or shrink as small as the immortal desires.

 Goku’s proficiency in boxing (fig. 3) has a fun connection to Sun Wukong.
 Series creator Akira Toriyama partly based the Saiyan’s fighting style on the Wing Chun techniques used by Bruce Lee and Jackie Chan in their respective films.
 This style falls under the umbrella term “Short Fist” (Duan quan, 短拳), a school of martial arts with a low stance and quick, compact punches.
-Journey to the West states that this very style is the Monkey King’s preferred fighting technique!
+JTTW states that this very style is the Monkey King’s preferred fighting technique!
 He uses Short Fist a few times in the novel.

 The spherical spaceship that baby Goku crash lands on Earth in from DBZ (fig. 4) is a clever nod to the magic stone that Sun Wukong is born from in the beginning of the novel.